In this Article

 (For anyone who’s not a regular, welcome!
 You’ll find everything you need to know about skin care here, whatever your skin type.
 No hype, no fancy, questionable ingredients.
 Just skin care advice, and products, plain and simple.)

-In this article, we’re going to look at a group of ingredients that are classed as humectants.
+In this article, we’re going to look at a group of ingredients that are classed as humectants in skincare.
 Humectants are found in some types of moisturising products and suit a certain type of skin.

-Here’s all you need to know about humectants, who is best using them and who is best to avoid them.
+Here’s all you need to know about humectants in skincare, who should use them and who is best to avoid them.

-As we mentioned above, humectants are found in products designed to help moisturise the skin and hair.
+As we mentioned above, humectants are found in products designed to help moisturise the skin.
 Not only found in skin and body moisturisers, humectants are also found in other moisturising products such as shampoos and body washes.

 To truly understand how humectants work, we need to first talk about the difference between moisturising and hydrating the skin.